mattbeckley/PDALIntro/IntrotoPDAL_Part2.md

 # Reprojection <a name ="reprojection"></a>
 ![Projections](./images/Projections.png)
-- Use the [reprojection filter](https://pdal.io/en/2.4.3/stages/filters.reprojection.html#filters-reprojection) to reproject datasets.
+- PDAL uses the [reprojection filter](https://pdal.io/en/2.4.3/stages/filters.reprojection.html#filters-reprojection) to reproject datasets.
 The [translate](https://pdal.io/en/2.5.3/apps/translate.html) command can be used for simple conversion of files based on their file extensions.
 It can also be used for constructing pipelines directly from the command-line.
 This is useful for quick one-liner-type commands.
+- PDALs leverage of [PROJ](https://proj.org/) provides standardized metadata, and simplifies input by allowing standardized input (e.g. [proj.4 strings](https://proj.org/faq.html#what-happened-to-proj-4), [EPSG codes](https://epsg.io/), WKT, etc)
+- Sites like https://epsg.io/ are useful to output a coordinate reference system in a variety of formats

-- quickly reproject a file into geographic coordinates without using a pipeline:
+- Quickly reproject a file into geographic coordinates without using a pipeline:

 ```
 pdal translate ./data/FoxIsland.laz ./data/FoxIsland_4326.laz filters.reprojection --filters.reprojection.out_srs="EPSG:4326"
 ```

-- When using more options, it makes sense to use a pipeline instead:
+- When using more options, it makes sense to use a pipeline instead.

+- From ./pipelines/Reproject_Ex.json:
 ```
 {
 "pipeline": [{"type" : "readers.las",